 Historical Earnings: Qualifying for SSDI doesn’t guarantee a fixed monthly check.
 Instead, the amount you receive is based on your historical earnings and the amount you’ve paid into Social Security over the years.

 Work and Income History: Your benefit amount is determined by your earnings record, which reflects how much you have contributed to the Social Security system through payroll taxes.
+Use our SSDI benefits calculator to estimate.

 By providing thorough and well-documented medical evidence, you can significantly improve your chances of qualifying for SSDI benefits due to arthritis.